awsdocs/aws-marketplace-user-guide-for-buyers/doc_source/buyer-product-types.md

 # Product Types<a name="buyer-product-types"></a>

- AWS Marketplace includes popular open source and commercial software\.
-This software is available in different ways: as individual Amazon Machine Images \(AMIs\), as a cluster of AMIs deployed through an AWS CloudFormation template, and as software\-as\-a\-service \(SaaS\)\.
+AWS Marketplace includes popular open source and commercial software, as well as free and paid data products from AWS Data Exchange\.
+These products are available in different ways: as individual Amazon Machine Images \(AMIs\), as a cluster of AMIs deployed through an AWS CloudFormation template, as software\-as\-a\-service \(SaaS\), and as AWS Data Exchange data products\.

 ## What is an AMI?<a name="what-is-an-ami"></a>